|

 But there are protections built into the site.
 For example, your artist average (shown in red stars) is not a simple average.
 Like competitive events (such as figure skating) the highest score and lowest score are not included once a work has received ten comments.

 If you feel a member is being unfair you have the option to to mute that member.
 View that members profile and click the "Mute" button.
 Members that are muted do not have the ability to contact the artist that muted them and can not review or buy their work.
-Only three members may be muted by an artist in this fashion.
+Only six members may be muted by an artist in this fashion.

 But the best protection you have against unfair ratings is to have a large number of reviews for each work you post.
 That gives the site more information to use when calculating the number of stars to show for your work.
 It also uses these comments when determining your overall artist ranking.